-Elizabeth Prevost, Frederick L. Baumann Professor of History, is a historian of modern Britain and the Empire/Commonwealth, colonial Africa, women & gender, global Christianity, and reading & publishing.
-She is the author of The Communion of Women: Missions and Gender in Colonial Africa and the British Metropole (Oxford University Press, 2010), a study of religious encounters and feminism in the late 19th & early 20th centuries.
-More recently, she has written on the interwar politics of colonial trusteeship and indirect rule; postwar welfare programs and decolonization; and the intersection of women’s professionalism and anti-imperialism.
-Her current book projects, forthcoming with Oxford and Palgrave, investigate British detective fiction as a product of global crisis and transformation, has appeared in British Murder Mysteries, 1880-1965: Facts and Fictions (Palgrave Macmillan Crime Files, 2022, co-edited with Laura E. Nym Mayhall), and is forthcoming in Agatha Christie’s Armchair: The Global Making of British Mystery (under contract with Oxford).
+Elizabeth Prevost, Frederick L. Baumann Professor of History, is a historian of modern Britain and the Empire/Commonwealth; colonial Africa; global Christianity; women and gender; and reading, publishing, and literary celebrity.
+She is the author of The Communion of Women: Missions and Gender in Colonial Africa and the British Metropole (Oxford University Press, 2010), and related pieces on religious encounters and feminism in the late 19th & early 20th centuries.
+More recently, she has published work on the gender politics of colonialism and indirect rule between the world wars, including a prize-winning article in the 2017 Journal of Modern History.
+Her current research, which investigates British detective fiction as a product of global crisis and transformation, has appeared in British Murder Mysteries, 1880-1965: Facts and Fictions (Palgrave Macmillan Crime Files, 2022, co-edited with Laura E. Nym Mayhall), and is forthcoming in Agatha Christie’s Armchair: The Global Making of British Mystery (under contract with Oxford).

 Education and Degrees